embarklabs/subspace/packages/docs/src/api.md

     - `toBlock` - `Number` (optional): The block number to get events up to (Defaults to `"latest"`)
     - `topics` - `Array` (optional): This allows you to manually set the topics for the event filter.
 If given the filter property and event signature, (`topic[0]`) will not be set automatically.\
     - `saveToDb` - `Boolean` (optional): Store events into a local database for faster data retrievals.  (default: `true`)
+    - `snapshot` - `String` (optional): URL of a `.json` file with a snapshot of the database that can be used to avoid retrieving all the events from scratch the first time the &ETH;app is used.

 **Returns**
 `RxJS Observable` which will stream the event `returnValues`.